Pre-training Contextualized World Models with In-the-wild Videos for Reinforcement Learning: Contextualized World Models

 \subsection{Contextualized Latent Dynamics Models}

 While latent dynamics models have been successfully applied for simple and synthetic scenes, in-the-wild images and videos are naturalistic and complex.
-Our intuition is that there are two groups of information in the sequence of observations, namely time-invariant \textit{context} and time-dependent \textit{dynamics}.
-The context encodes static information of objects and concepts in the scene, such as texture, shapes and colors, while the dynamics encode the temporal transitions of the concepts, such as positions, layouts, and motions.
-For complex in-the-wild videos, it is necessary to explicitly represent the complicated contextual information, thus shared knowledge w.r.t.~dynamics can be learned and generalized across distinct scenes.
+Our intuition is that there are two groups of information in the sequence of observations, namely time-invariant \textit{context} and time-dependent \textit{dynamics} \cite{villegas2017decomposing, denton2017unsupervised, li2018disentangled, franceschi2020stochastic}.
+The context encodes static information about objects and concepts in the scene, such as texture, shapes, and colors, while the dynamics encode the temporal transitions of the concepts, such as positions, layouts, and motions.
+To overcome the complexity of in-the-wild videos, it is necessary to explicitly represent the complicated contextual information, thus shared knowledge with respect to dynamics can be learned and generalized across distinct scenes.

 We thus propose a contextualized extension of latent dynamics models \cite{gelada2019deepmdp, hafner2019learning}, extending Eq.~\eqref{eq:dreamer}.
 As shown in Figure \ref{fig:pgm}, the probabilistic model generates the observation $o_t$ conditioned not only on the current latent dynamics $z_t$ but also on a context variable $c$ that can include rich information (solid lines in Figure \ref{fig:pgm}), while the variational inference model approximates the posterior of the latent dynamics $z_t$ conditioned on observations $o_t$ and previous states $z_{t-1}$, \textit{without} referring to the context (dotted lines in Figure \ref{fig:pgm}).
 The proposed design allows contextualized image decoders to reconstruct diverse and complex observations using rich contextual information, expanding their ability beyond the expressiveness of latent dynamics variables $z_t$.
-Moreover, this design of context-unware latent dynamics inference also incentivizes representation and transition models to learn to concentrate on essential temporal variations while being robust to intricate contexts.
+On the other hand, through the variational information bottleneck \cite{alemi2016deep, achille2018emergence}, latent dynamics variables $z_t$ are encouraged to selectively exclude contextual information and only capture essential temporal variations that are not included in the context $c$.
+Furthermore, the design of \textit{context-unaware} latent dynamics inference encourages representation and transition models to learn this temporal information within a high-level semantic space, in contrast to merely differentiating with the context frame in the low-level visual space, facilitating the acquisition of representations more transferable and robust to intricate contexts.

 As derived in Appendix \ref{app:derivation}, the overall model can be learned with ELBO of conditional log probability $\ln p_\theta(o_{1:T}, r_{1:T}\mid a_{1:T}, c)$, without the need to model the complex distribution of contexts $p(c)$: